 According to the apostle John’s vision, “scrolls were opened”… Are these scrolls the record of people’s past deeds?
 No… The Bible says: “He who has died has been aquitted from his sin.”
 (Romans 6:7) Those resurrected thus come to life with a clean slate, so to speak.
 The scrolls must therefore represent God’s further requirements”

 These scrolls are records of the deeds of all men and they are only for the purpose of condmenation (Isaiah 65:6 and Daniel 7:10).
 Notice how the Book of Life, which settles the eternal destiny of all men, was glibly omitted by the Watchtower writer (Rev. 3:5; 13:8; 17:8).

 The whole of Romans 6 speaks of symbolic death to the power of sin, not physical death.
 JW leaders are experts taking a word here, another there and a different one from a different place in the Bible to build their rafts in the air.
 God’s judgement is likened to “the wrath of God.”
-His sentence on Lucifer, fallen angels, Ananias, Sapphira and the world in Noah’s time were not “educational” neither will the final judgement (Rom.
+His sentence on Lucifer, fallen angels and the world in Noah’s time weren’t “educational” neither will the final judgement (Rom.
 1:18; 2 Pet.
-2:4; Acts 5:1-11; Gen. 6).
+2:4; Gen. 6).

 By the end of Judgement Day, surviving humans will have “come to life” fully as perfect humans (Revelation 20:5)

 The proof text refers to Tribulation martyrs who “come to life” 1000 years before the final judgement, so how could it refer to “the end of Judgment Day?”
-And how could Satan “be released from his imprisonment and allowed to try to mislead mankind one more time” (Ibid) when he has already been eternally consigned to the lake of fire before this final judgement in vs. 10?
+And how could Satan “be released from his imprisonment and allowed to try to mislead mankind one more time” (ibid) when he had already been eternally consigned to the lake of fire before this final judgement in vs. 10?

 Only those who rely on the uninspired Watchtower writings can be so fooled.
 If the Watchtower Society can be so flat-out wrong and sly on an otherwise clear topic as this, how can its teachings about God, Jesus or salvation be reliable?
 This is why truth is found in inspired Scripture, not in uninspired Watchtower writings.